Drone29/cpp-argparser/readme.md

 take as many `string parameters` (const char*) as there are `parameters` specified for argument
 * Parsing function can also have `side parameters`.
-They need to be placed before string parameters in a function declaration, and corresponding values should be specified in SetCallable method:
+They need to be placed before string parameters in a function declaration, and corresponding values should be specified in setCallable method:

 ```c++
 // Function not valid, side parameters must be placed before string